 Fast forward to our trip – here is the big day.
 The group of us met at the secret meeting place that I was informed of via email earlier in the day (seriously, how fucking cool is that?
 I felt very hip/privileged.)
 Finally, the unmarked door on the street opened and we were led down a dark stairwell.

 After geeking out pretty hard, we met some of the “cast of characters” and were assigned specific roles for the rest of the evening.
 You see, a young town beauty had died and we were all suspects.
 All of us had brief backstories and actions to perform over the course of dinner.
 On our way to our table we picked up our first cup of coffee.

-You can see from our table at the diner one of the main areas of the event but there was a lot more to come.
+From our table at the diner, you could already see the main areas of the event but there was still plenty more to come.

 We carefully read through our character backstories.